jtrinklein/timesheet-demo-app/README.md

 # Setup

-install docker.
-This is the hard part.

 ## Prerequisites

 zshell is recommended.
 The fish shell has been problematic.

 1. `cd app; npm install`
 1. Install Virtualbox (tested on 5.0.6)
-1. Install Docker
+1. Install Docker (this is the hard part)
     1. `brew install docker` OR download standalone installer
     1. `sudo chown -R [youruser]:staff ~/.docker`
     1. `docker-machine create --driver virtualbox dev`